argoproj/argo-workflows/docs/progress.md

 * format of the progress must be `N/M`

-The executor will read this file every 3s and if there was an update, patch the pod annotations with `workflows.argoproj.io/progress: N/M`.
+The executor will read this file every 3s and if there was an update, patch the matching `WorkflowTaskResults` resource with the value `N/M`.
 The controller picks this up and writes the progress to the appropriate Status properties every 1m.